-Back to the point, most mixers have what we call an “insert point” or “insert connector” or simply “insert”; normally there is one on each channel and two on the mains for left and right and perhaps some others.
+Back to the point, most mixers have what we call an “insert point” or “insert connector” or simply “insert”; normally, there is one on each channel and two on the mains for left and right and perhaps some others.
 On most mixers, this is going to be a single 1/4″ TRS (Tip, Ring, Sleeve) connector (each).
-This connector servers as both the output and the input with the output being on the tip and the input being on the ring.
-These connectors are switching connectors, so as soon as you plug a cable in it will break the path through the mixer and send the tip signal out to a device and the ring feeds back into the mixer’s path from the device.
+This connector serves as both the output and the input, the output being on the tip and the input being on the ring.
+These connectors are switching connectors, so as soon as you plug a cable in, it will break the path through the mixer and send the tip signal out to a device, and the ring feeds back into the mixer’s path from the device.
 (This is how most mixers are, there are exceptions)

 If you want to “insert” a compressor on a channel, you simply plug the insert cable’s white (send) into the input of the compressor and the red (return) into the output of the compressor.
 Then you plug the insert end of the cable into the mixer’s insert.

 To take this further, you might be wondering from our introduction what are “direct out” and “direct in” insert cables.